orbs-network/website/content/faq/md/section2/faq-3.md

 ---
 layout: partials/common/opening-box
-title: What is Orbs
+title: Which Guardian should I delegate to?
-color: "#1EE673"
+color: "#1EE6CF"
 ---

 this is a big test